autonomys/subspace-docs/protocol_versioned_docs/version-snapshot-2022-may-03/farm/farming.md

 ### Docker

-In case of Docker setup run `docker-compose down -v` (and manually delete custom directories if you have specified them).
+In case of Docker setup run `docker-compose down` (and manually delete custom directories if you have specified them).

 Now follow installation guide.